kazuibasou/hyperneo/README.md

 	comm_vis.inferred_membership_and_affinity_matrices(G, data_name, settings, U, W)

-Run the following command to map nodes into a two-dimensional vector space using the inferred parameters:
+Run the following command to map nodes into a two-dimensional vector space using the inferred membership and affinity matrices:

 	comm_vis.node_layout(G, data_name, settings, U, W, metric="euclidean")

 You can specify "euclidean" or "cosine" as `metric`.

-The output figures will be stored in the folder `hyperneo/figs/`

 ## Reference